 3. Kukje Gallery

-This is another building with a bronze entrance and a sculpture walking on the roof.
-The Kukje Gallery is located right next to Hakgojae.
-In addition to being a gallery that has been in line with Korean art history, it is also a place where you can often meet the works of the most popular international artists such as Louis Bourgeois and Ugo Rondinone.
-There is also an exhibition hall in Busan.
+This building is also made of tin with a sculpture walking on the roof.
+It is located right next to Hakgojae.
+Not only is it a gallery that has been in line with Korean art history, but it is also a place where you can often find works by the most popular international artists such as Louis Bourgeois and Ugo Rondinone.
+There is also an exhibition center in Busan.

 📍54, Samcheong-ro, Jongno-gu (Naver map)